How to Increase Boiler Life Expectancy

 Adequate Boiler Size

 Ensuring your boiler is correctly sized for your property's heating demands is crucial.
 An oversized boiler will cycle on and off frequently, leading to unnecessary wear and tear, while an undersized boiler will struggle to meet your heating needs.
-Consult a heating professional to determine the appropriate boiler size for your home.
+Many newer boilers provide a range rating facility that allows the adjustment of the output of the boiler’s power.
+Consulting a heating professional to determine the appropriate boiler output for your home.

 Optimal Water Pressure

 Maintain the correct water pressure within your boiler to prevent damage and ensure efficient operation.
-Check the pressure gauge regularly and adjust it if needed, following the manufacturer's guidelines.
+Check the pressure gauge regularly and adjust if needed, following the manufacturer's guidelines.
+We recommend filling between 1.2 and 1.5 bar when the boiler is off and system is cold.

 Bleed Radiators Regularly

 Air trapped within the heating system can reduce its efficiency and put strain on the boiler.
-Regularly bleed your radiators to release trapped air and allow the system to function smoothly.
+Regularly check your radiators to release this trapped air and allow the system to function smoothly.
+Remember on sealed systems you will need to top up the system pressure to the recommended levels.
+If you are experiencing constant air in the system this may suggest there is a leak from the pipework or boiler.

 Insulate Pipes and Boiler

-Properly insulating both the boiler and the heating system pipes will reduce heat loss, improve efficiency, and decrease strain on the boiler.
+Properly insulating the heating system pipework will reduce heat loss, improve efficiency, and decrease the output temperature of the boiler’s.
 This can contribute to a longer lifespan and lower energy bills.

 Implement Zoning